Ak-270704/Simple-Shell-Development/README.md

 # Simple-Shell-Development
-Simple Shell in C

-This is a basic command-line shell implemented in C.
+This project is a simple command-line shell implemented in C. It allows users to execute system commands, handle input and output redirection, and run processes in the background.
+The shell is designed to provide basic functionality similar to a Unix shell, making it a useful project for learning process management and system calls in Linux.

-It supports executing system commands, built-in commands like cd and exit, input and output redirection, and background execution using system calls like fork(), execvp(), and wait().
+The shell supports executing external commands found in /bin/ and /usr/bin/, such as ls, pwd, and cat.
+It also includes built-in commands like cd for changing directories and exit to close the shell.
+Additionally, users can redirect input using < and output using >, as well as run processes in the background using &.

-Features:

-Execute system commands available in /bin/ and /usr/bin/
+Features

+Support for executing system commands using execvp()

-Built-in commands: cd (change directory) and exit (close shell)
+Built-in commands: cd (change directory) and exit (terminate the shell)

-Input redirection using < and output redirection using >
+Input redirection using < to read from a file

+Output redirection using > to write to a file

-Background execution using &
+Background process execution using &

+Error handling for invalid commands and file operations

-Installation and Compilation:
+Installation and Compilation
 Prerequisites

-A Linux-based system (Ubuntu recommended)

-GCC compiler installed

-License

-This project is open-source and available under the MIT License.
+To run this shell, you need a Linux-based operating system (such as Ubuntu) and a GCC compiler installed.
+The shell uses standard system calls, so it may not work in Windows without a Unix-like environment such as WSL (Windows Subsystem for Linux).